salabs/Epimetheus/end_to_end_tests/README.md

 With this all the necessary packages should be installed.

-#### Installing Chrome Webdriver
+#### Installing Chromedriver

-Chrome Webdriver can be installed in two different ways
+Chromedriver can be installed in two different ways

 One way is to use the method used in the CI and run a docker-container "elgalu/selenium:latest".
 This Container will allow for remote execution of selenium tests, utilizing the remote_url parameter of Selenium Library.
 Make sure that the selenium container is created so that it supports chromedriver.

-The otherway is to install chrome webdriver locally, this can take a while to get working though.
+The otherway is to install chromedriver locally, this can take a while to get working though.

 - Make sure that your virtualenv is active
 - Install pip package called webdrivermanager